Octet to decuplet electromagnetic transition in a relativistic quark model: Electromagnetic form factors

 \subsection{Pion cloud form factors}

 We discuss now the pion cloud contributions for the form factors.
 As before, we focus on the magnetic form factors.

+Although the pion cloud dressing is included at the quark level effectively in the parametrization of the quark electromagnetic form factors, there are processes involving the pion cloud that are not taken into account.
+The processes which a pion is exchanged between the different quarks cannot be represented by the quark dressing due to the pion cloud.
+Instead, the processes in which the pion is exchanged between different quarks, are regarded as the pion is emitted and absorbed by the {\it overall} baryon in our model~\cite{OctetFF}, which is represented by the diagram in Fig.~\ref{figPionCloud}.

 We assume that the dominant contribution for the transitions comes from the direct coupling of the photon to the pion as depicted in Fig.~\ref{figPionCloud}, suggested by chiral perturbation theory~\cite{Arndt04}.
 As a consequence the pion cloud contributions for the $\gamma^* B \to B'$ transitions differ only by the quark flavor structure of the baryons, and the kinematic effects due to the baryon masses.
 In the exact $SU(3)$ limit when all the octet baryon members have the same mass $M_B$ and also all the decuplet baryon members have the mass $M_{B'}$, the pion cloud contribution will depend only on the flavor symmetry.
 Namely, the flavor effect can be determined using the $SU(3)$ meson-baryon couplings with the $SU(6)$ symmetry mixing parameter ratio, $\alpha \equiv D/(F+D) = 0.6$.
 Thus, assuming that the loop integrals arising from the diagram in Fig.~\ref{figPionCloud} are only weakly dependent on the octet and decuplet baryon masses, the pion cloud contributions for all the octet to decuplet transitions can be estimated using the results obtained from the $\gamma^* N \to \Delta$ transition.

 In summary, to estimate the pion cloud contributions for the $\gamma^* B \to B'$ transitions, we proceed as follows: \begin{itemize} \item Take a parametrization established for the pion cloud contributions for the $\gamma^* N \to \Delta$ transition. \item Calculate the flavor corrections for the $\gamma^* B \to B'$ assuming that $M_B= M_N$ and $M_{B'}= M_\Delta$. \end{itemize}